cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 # template language: javascript

 PROTO DominoSpawner [
-  # these are the PROTO fields and define the default values
+  # these are the PROTO fields and define the default values.
+Here template statements are not allowed
   field SFVec2f   startPoint          0 0
   field SFVec2f   endPoint            1 1
   field SFInt32   numberOfDominos     10